Diagnostics

 TSI Engines (1.4T, 1.8T, 2.0T): PCV and Carbon Buildup

-• Carbon buildup on intake valves (direct injection engines)
+• Carbon buildup on intake valves accelerates (direct injection engines do not wash the valves with fuel)

 How to diagnose Check Engine Light VW Jetta: Top Causes & OBD2 Codes — OBD2 car scanner guide